Your Journey Starts Here

 When and how do I apply for a summer associate position?

-1Ls: We accept applications for our 1L Diversity Scholarships beginning in early December.
+1Ls: We accept applications for our 1L Diversity Scholarships via our website beginning December 1.
+Emailed applications are not accepted.
 The application deadline is usually in early January and applications are reviewed on a rolling basis.
 The offices hiring 1Ls vary by year.
-Check the position listings in early December for availability.
+Check the position listings in late November for availability.

-2Ls: We accept applications for 2L Summer Associate positions during June and July 1L summer through our website or via On-Campus Interview programs.
-We are not able to visit every law school for OCI so, if DWT seems to be a good fit for you, we encourage you to apply online (please do not email us your application).
+2Ls: We accept applications for 2L Summer Associate positions during June and July 1L summer through our website and via career fairs and On-Campus Interview programs.
+We are not able to visit every law school for OCI so, if DWT seems to be a good fit for you, we encourage you to apply online (emailed applications are not accepted).
 Typically half of our summer class is made up of students who have sought us out directly.

 Which offices participate in the summer associate programs?